onitsoft/Solidity-Course/lesson-4/README.md

 ### Mappings

 Mappings can be seen as hashtables which are virtually initialized such that every possible key exists and is mapped to a value whose byte-representation is all zeros by default.
-But once initialized, it becomes to equal to the newly set value.
+But once initialized, it becomes equal to the newly set value.

 Mappings are only allowed for state variables (or as storage reference types in internal functions).